Comparison between Cloud and On-Premise video conferencing systems

 For remote users, third-party suppliers and people on-the-road, the Lifesize Cloud application supports the latest iOS, Android™ and Windows® devices, making your video conferencing available on a broad range of tablets and smartphones.
 Anyone can join your call from an existing group video system, a Mac® or PC, even a web browser (WebRTC - IE and Chrome™) or telephone as depicted in the diagram below.

-Create your own 40 user meeting room.
-Starting with a minimum 10 User Lifesize Cloud Premium account, each User can create their own virtual meeting room (VMR) that supports up to 40 participants.
+Create your own Virtual Meeting Room (VMR) with up to 50 users.
+Starting with a minimum 10 User Lifesize Cloud Premium account, each User can create their own virtual meeting room that supports up to 40 participants.
 Everything works automatically.
 Just power up, logon to your Lifesize Cloud account and see everything sync automatically.
 Your company directory populates once users are added.
 No more wasting time and momentum fighting with the interface.
 Then, say farewell to dial-in numbers, access codes and video PINs.
 Simply dial people with a click of their name and they can join your multiparty video conference from any device.

 Free Audio Conferencing Bridge.
 As mentioned, each Lifesize Cloud Premium User can create their own VMR that supports up to 40 participants.
 But invitees can be just audio participants using their telephone, mobile or smartphone.
 Instead of using a separate audio conferencing service (at additional cost), you can simply use your Lifesize Cloud account to create an audio conference.
 Invited participants simply call their listed Lifesize country number and when prompted, enter your quoted call extension.